Dynamics at the Boundary of Game Theory and Distributed Computing: Conclusions and Future Research

 {\bf Other notions of asynchrony.} We believe that better understanding the role of degrees of fairness, randomness, and other restrictions on schedules from distributed computing literature, in achieving convergence to equilibrium points is an interesting and important research direction.

 {\bf Characterizing asynchronous convergence.} We still lack characterizations of asynchronous convergence even for simple dynamics (e.g., deterministic and historyless).
-Our PSPACE-completeness result in Sec.~\ref{sec:complexity} eliminates the possibility of short witnesses of guaranteed asynchronous convergence unless PSPACE $\subseteq$ NP, but elegant characterizations are still possible.
+Our PSPACE-completeness result in Section~\ref{ssec:complexity} eliminates the possibility of short witnesses of guaranteed asynchronous convergence unless PSPACE $\subseteq$ NP, but elegant characterizations are still possible.

-{\bf Topological and knowledge-based approaches.} Topological~\citep{BG93,HS99,SZ00} and knowledge-based~\citep{HM90} approaches have been very successful in addressing fundamental questions in distributed computing.
+{\bf Topological and knowledge-based approaches.} Topological~\cite{BG93,HS99,SZ00} and knowledge-based~\cite{HM90} approaches have been very successful in addressing fundamental questions in distributed computing.
 Can these approaches shed new light on the implications of asynchrony for strategic dynamics?

-{\bf Further exploring the environments in Sec.~\ref{sec:examples}.} We have applied our non-convergence result for asynchronous dynamics to the environments described in Section~\ref{sec:examples}.
+{\bf Further exploring the environments of Section~\ref{ssec:examples}.} We have applied our main non-convergence result to the environments described in Section~\ref{ssec:examples}.
 These environments are of independent interest and are indeed the subject of extensive research.
 Hence, the further exploration of dynamics in these settings is important.